-The province of Québec is fortunate to have access to clean energy, namely hydroelectricity, which helps to reduce our CO2 emissions in this category.
-The difference in the types of energy used can explain Can explain the CO2 emission gap between France, the United States and Quebec.
-Indeed, these two countries use more fossil fuels in their energy production (Ministry of Ecological Transition, 2020; U.S. Energy Information Administration (EIA), 2020).
-However, in the industry, the use of fuel-powered generators remains a scourge all over the world.
+The province of Quebec is fortunate to have access to clean energy, namely hydroelectricity, which helps to reduce our CO2 emissions in this category.
+The difference in the types of energy used can explain the CO2 emission gap between France, the United States and Quebec.
+Indeed, the United States and France use more fossil fuels in their energy production (Ministry of Ecological Transition, 2020; U.S. Energy Information Administration [EIA], 2020).
+However, in the industry, the use of fuel-powered generators remains a scourge worldwide.
 According to the Sustainable Production Alliance, "fuel used for transportation and generators tops the list of pollution sources on set.
-This phenomenon is counted in millions of tons of greenhouse gas emissions.
-(Barnabe, 2023)
+This phenomenon is counted in millions of tons of greenhouse gas emissions" (Barnabe, 2023).

-It would relevant to carry out a study to quantify the footprint of the sector in Quebec and thus be able to compare existing data elsewhere.
+It would be worthwhile to carry out a study to quantify the footprint of the sector in Quebec and thus be able to compare existing data elsewhere.